BlackRob/details_the_game/_posts/200418_playing_details.md

 - You can add new sentences before or after the original sentence
 - Every time you add to the sentence, you get a new word card, but if you use all your cards you win!

 After you play details a few times, you will start to think of strategies to win, like how to use several words at once.
-Thinking in terms of word combinations --phrases and clauses, instead of just using one word at a time--is a great way to get better at details and improve your grammar at the same time.
+Thinking in terms of word combinations—phrases and clauses, instead of just using one word at a time—is a great way to get better at details and improve your grammar at the same time.

 That's all you really need to know to play the game.
 Enjoy!